 - The purpose of this organization is to preserve and promote representational oil painting.
 National exhibits, workshops, etc. will be held to encourage education in this form of art.

 - Members of this organization shall be committed to the creation of original representational art.

-There shall be seven (7) categories of membership:
+There shall be nine (9) categories of membership:

 - ASSOCIATE MEMBERS: Any resident of the North American continent or U.S. territories who is a representational oil painter of good character, interested in the aims and purpose of this organization and who pays the annual dues may become a member.
 Associate members can hold office and may vote in the official business of the organization.

 - SIGNATURE MEMBERS: Signature members may use the OPA designation.
-Signature membership may be conferred by the Board of Directors on any artist of exceptional merit who remains a member in good standing and who has exhibited in three (3) national shows of OPAR.
+Signature membership may be conferred by the Board of Directors on any artist of exceptional merit who remains a member in good standing and has met the requirements for Signature status as outlined in Policy 4.
+Signature Membership. exhibited in three (3) national shows of OPAR.
 Signature members may vote and hold office.